jimshowalter/architecture-enforcer/README.md

 1. Using one of the provided sample yaml files as a starting point, define the target state for your project.
 This can take weeks for a large project, but you can start by just defining a few basic layers (for example, data, logic, and UI), then iterate.
 (It's probably better to start small anyway, instead of trying to boil the ocean in one shot.)

+We provide two sample yaml files.
+SampleTarget1.yaml is the ball-of-mud target state, where everything is in one layer and component (and no domains are used).
+SampleTarget2.yaml demonstrates a layered target state, with domains.
+You can start with either sample, plus SampleIgnores.txt, and go from there.

+To run the tool with SampleTarget1.yaml, just change 2 to 1 in the above command.

 ## Command-line Arguments ###